McShare/xenforo-markdown/README.md

 `xenforo-markdown` is an alternative solution to enable markdown support in XenForo.
 Not depending on XenForo itself, it makes markdown possible by observing the element behaviour (e.g. when a new `div` appeared after posting a new reply, do ...) and editing DOM element (e.g. replace element's `innerHTML` with the rendered one).

+The markdown parsing libary used in this project is [markdown-it](https://github.com/markdown-it/markdown-it).
+Before v1.1.0, it's Showdown (not maintained any longer).

 ## XenForo Requirements

 The behaviour of your XenForo instance must match.